“Thousands of women and girls have been trafficked out of Iraq for sexual exploitation since the U.S. invasion in 2003.”

 Desmond Butler and Lori Hinmant, “US company turned blind eye to wild behavior on Iraq base,” Associated Press, May 4, 2017.

-Posted by Jonas E. Alexis on May 5, 2017, With 2237 Reads Filed under Investigations.
+Posted by Jonas E. Alexis on May 5, 2017, With 2282 Reads Filed under Investigations.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.